 If no physical disorder is found, the child may be referred to a specialist in childhood development disorders.
 That may be a child and adolescent psychiatrist or psychologist, a pediatric neurologist, a developmental pediatrician, or another health professional.
 It should be someone specially trained to diagnose and treat ADHD.
 The doctor bases his or her diagnosis on the child's symptoms and behavior.
 The doctor may ask for input from the child's parents, teachers, and other adults who are familiar with the child's symptoms.

 Researchers all agree that ADHD is not an adult-onset disorder.
-To be ADHD, symptoms must be verified as being present from childhood.
+To be ADHD, symptoms must be verified as being present before age 12.
 Adults who are thought to have ADHD will be asked questions about their childhood.
 In particular, they will be asked about such things as: